The Seventh Annual Life Lessons Essay Contest

 Find out how to enter Real Simple’s yearly contest.

-Enter Real Simple’s sixth annual Life Lessons Essay Contest and you could have your essay published in Real Simple and receive a prize of $3,000.
+Enter Real Simple’s seventh annual Life Lessons Essay Contest and you could have your essay published in Real Simple and receive a prize of $3,000.

 Read This Year’s Winning Essays

 - Letting Go by first-place winner Meloney Dunning